 |3 or more||3|

-A cluster enabled with vCLS can contain ESXi hosts of different versions if the ESXi versions are compatible with vCenter Server 7.0 Update 1. vCLS works with both vLCM and VUM managed clusters and runs in all vSphere license SKU clusters.
+A cluster enabled with vCLS can contain ESXi hosts of different versions if the ESXi versions are compatible with vCenter Server 7.0 U2. vCLS works with both vLCM and VUM managed clusters and runs in all vSphere license SKU clusters.

 vSphere DRS is a critical feature of vSphere which is required to maintain the health of the workloads running inside vSphere Cluster.
-Starting with vSphere 7.0 Update 1, DRS depends on the availability of vCLS VMs.
+In vSphere 7.0 U2, DRS depends on the availability of vCLS VMs.

 If DRS is non-functional this does not mean that DRS is disabled.
 Existing DRS settings and resource pools survive across a lost vCLS VMs quorum. vCLS health turns Unhealthy only in a DRS enabled cluster when vCLS VMs are not running and the first instance of DRS is skipped because of this. vCLS health will stay Degraded on a non-DRS enabled cluster when at least one vCLS VM is not running.